 Founded in 1868 by French ex-pat François-Eugène Brun, Domaine des Tourelles on the western edge of the Bekaa valley has […]Keep Reading

 Blessed with an ideal climate for growing grapes, Faouzi Issa has a simple philosophy of sustainable and manual farming, social responsibility, hand harvesting, indigenous fermentation, minimal SO2, and a preference for neutral oak aging for their red wines except for the small production Marquis des Beys and Syrah du Liban.
-Temperature control for the red wines is entirely passive and based on centuries of knowledge on how to keep cool in a hot climate.
-While the majority of the wines ferment in cement tanks, the whites and rosé are fermented in temperature-controlled stainless steel tanks to preserve their freshness.
+Temperature control for the red wines is entirely passive and based on centuries of knowledge on keeping cool in a hot climate.
+While most wines ferment in cement tanks, the whites and rosé are fermented in temperature-controlled stainless steel tanks to preserve their freshness.
 The byproducts from the fermentations are composted and returned to the soils.
 These are not only sustainably-made wines, but they are wines of tremendous authenticity, minimally made, and nourishingly Mediterranean.